⌥+⌃AltPlusCtrl

 Notion Keyboard Shortcuts

 Notion's blocks-based editing model means its shortcuts split between two layers: Markdown-style shortcuts that transform a line as you type (typing a hyphen and space to start a bullet list, for instance) and traditional modifier-key shortcuts for navigation and block manipulation.
 The Markdown-style triggers are arguably Notion's defining feature, since they let fast typists build structured content without ever touching a toolbar or slash command, while the slash command itself remains the universal fallback for inserting any block type you can't remember the typed shortcut for.
 Because Notion pages can nest infinitely deep and link to each other extensively, navigation shortcuts for jumping between pages and search matter just as much as block-level editing shortcuts.
+Beyond plain pages, Notion's database views — tables, boards, calendars, and galleries built on the same underlying structured data — carry their own set of keyboard behaviors for moving between cells and opening records, which is where a lot of new users get tripped up, since a database table looks superficially like a spreadsheet but its navigation and editing keys diverge from Excel or Sheets in specific, easy-to-miss ways.
+The shortcuts below are grouped by what you're actually doing: getting around the workspace, transforming and manipulating blocks, working inside a database view specifically, and applying inline text formatting.

 Block Editing